The-Duchess/CS350-Summer2015/review.md

             S ← stack
             push → v, S // push v onto S
             while !empty ← S
-                  v = pop ← S
+                  v ← pop ← S
-                  if v is not labeled as discovered: label v as discovered
+                  if v is not labeled as discovered label v as discovered
                         for all edges from v to w in G.adjacentEdges ← v push → w, S // push w onto S